Sharp local smoothing estimates for curve averages: Wave envelope estimates

-The $L^4$ wave envelope estimates are known only for the parabola and the cone in $\mathbb{R}^3$, as established in \cite{MR4151084}.
+The $L^4$ wave envelope estimates were known only for the parabola and the cone in $\mathbb{R}^3$, as established in \cite{MR4151084}.
 Subsequently, \cite{maldague2022amplitudedependentwaveenvelope} proved an $L^4$ amplitude-dependent wave envelope estimate for the cone in $\mathbb{R}^3$, which was used to derive a small cap decoupling inequality for the cone.
 This, in turn, implies a small cap decoupling result for the moment curve in $\mathbb{R}^3$ via the work of \cite{guth2022small}.
 As a side remark, we note that a small cap decoupling for the cone in $\mathbb{R}^3$ has applications in projection theory and the Gauss circle problem; see \cite{MR4663630, li2023improvementgaussscircleproblem} for details.

-In the cases of the parabola in $\mathbb{R}^2$ and the cone in $\mathbb{R}^3$, the wave envelope estimates are equivalent to square function estimates.
-However, it remains unclear whether such an equivalence holds for general nondegenerate curves in $\mathbb{R}^n$ for $n \geq 3$.

-Square function estimates for nondegenerate curves in $\mathbb{R}^n$ have been obtained in \cite{MR4794594, guth23}, but in their work, these do not follow from any known $L^p$ wave envelope estimates for such curves.
-In fact, neither our Theorem~\ref{0501.thm12} nor the square function estimates for nondegenerate curves in $\mathbb{R}^n$ seem to imply each other, as can be seen from the difference in their sharp exponent ranges\footnote{In their work, square function estimates were established for $2 \leq p \leq n(n+1)/2 + 1$, and the inequality fails for $p > n(n+1)/2 + 1$.} for $p$.

-Our $L^p$ wave envelope estimates (Theorem~\ref{0501.thm12}) imply sharp Bochner-Riesz and local smoothing estimates for the full range of $p$.
-The proof of the $L^p$ wave envelope estimates relies on ideas developed in \cite{MR4794594}, which, in turn, build on earlier work by \cite{MR4151084, MR4721026}.

-Finally, we comment on the difference between the local smoothing estimate considered in this paper and the classical local smoothing estimate for wave equations.
+This demonstrates the power of wave envelope analysis, and leads to the question of what other set-ups permit wave envelope interpretations.
+Since the identification of the wave envelope estimate was a key step towards proving the sharp $L^4$ square function estimate for the cone in $\mathbb{R}^3$, a natural question is to ask if a wave envelope estimate could be used to establish the sharp $L^7$ square function estimate for the moment curve in $\R^3$.
+Precisely, the question is whether the expression